MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/azure-cli-copilot.md

  az sql db create --name $databaseName --resource-group $resourceGroup --server $serverName --service-objective $serviceObjective
 ```

-For more information on creating SQL Databases see [Quickstart: Create a single database - Azure SQL Database](/azure/azure-sql/database/single-database-create-quickstart?view=azuresql&tabs=azure-cli).
+For more information on creating SQL Databases see [Quickstart: Create a single database - Azure SQL Database](/azure/azure-sql/database/single-database-create-quickstart#tabs=azure-cli).

+## Provide feedback

+Microsoft Copilot for Azure values your feedback.
+At the bottom of the Copilot response, give us a thumbs-up if the Copilot response was helpful to you.
+Give us a thumbs-down when we need to make improvements.

 ## See also